BYU-Hydroinformatics/gwdm/docs/overview.md

 change the min value on the left to something other than zero.

-**Reset**: The reset button is located just above the graphing button to the right of the control panel and is used to return to the region\'s home
+**Reset**: The reset button is located just above the graphing button to the right of the control panel and is used to return to the region's home

 To explore the well data, you can click on individual wells to see